-The next time you reach for an over-the-counter (OTC) product to treat your upset stomach or heartburn, consider whether you should use one of the many antacids that don’t have aspirin.
+The next time you reach for a nonprescription drug to treat your upset stomach or heartburn, consider whether you should use one of the many antacids that don’t have aspirin.

 Why?
-Aspirin-containing medicines to treat heartburn, sour stomach, acid indigestion, or upset stomach can cause stomach or intestinal bleeding, especially in some people, warns the U.S. Food and Drug Administration (FDA).
+Aspirin-containing medicines to treat heartburn, sour stomach, acid indigestion or upset stomach can cause stomach or intestinal bleeding, especially in some people, warns the U.S. Food and Drug Administration.

 Cases of bleeding are rare.
-In 2009, FDA issued a warning about serious stomach bleeding risk with aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
-Despite that warning, when FDA reviewed its Adverse Event Reporting System database, it found eight new cases of serious bleeding caused by aspirin-containing antacid products since that 2009 warning.
+When the FDA reviewed its Adverse Event Reporting System database, it found new cases of serious bleeding caused by aspirin-containing antacid products despite an agency warning in 2009 about such a risk.
 Some of those patients required a blood transfusion.

-“Take a close look at the Drug Facts label, and if the product has aspirin, consider choosing something else for your stomach symptoms,” says Karen Murry Mahoney, MD, Deputy Director of the Division of Nonprescription Drug Products at FDA.
+“Take a close look at the Drug Facts label.
+If the product has aspirin, consider choosing something else for your stomach symptoms,” Murry says.
 “Unless people read the Drug Facts label when they’re looking for stomach symptom relief, they might not even think about the possibility that a stomach medicine could contain aspirin.”

-How will you know what OTC medicine to take to get relief from indigestion?
-Again, it’s important to read the Drug Facts label.
-It will tell you if the product contains aspirin, and it lists the risk factors for bleeding.
-If the medicine has aspirin, consider looking for something else.
+How will you know what over-the-counter (OTC, or nonprescription) medicine to take to get relief from indigestion?
+The Drug Facts label will not only tell you if the medicine contains aspirin but also will list the risk factors for bleeding.
+If the medicine has aspirin, consider finding another product.
 There are plenty of stomach medicines that don’t contain aspirin.

 Who’s at Higher Risk of Bleeding